Best No KYC Crypto Cards 2026

 Tier 2 (Enhanced):

 Why it matters: RedotPay's Tier 0 is one of the closest things to "no KYC" that still exists on regulated card rails.
-You can load stablecoins and spend at 130M+ Visa merchants with just an email.
+You can load USDC and other stable balances and spend at 130M+ Visa merchants with just an email.
 The catch: your limits are severely restricted until you verify further.
-For testing the card or making small purchases, Tier 0 is genuinely frictionless.
+For testing the card or making small purchases, Tier 0 is essentially frictionless.

 KAST - Two-Minute Full KYC